 A triennial composition competition established in 1948, the Inter-American Music Awards are open to composers residing in North, Central and South America, with no age limit.

-Two major American composers are invited to judge each IAMA competition.
+Major American composers are invited to judge each IAMA competition.
 In addition to their judging responsibilities, the composer-judges each write a work to be published in the Sigma Alpha Iota IAMA series.
 Current or former students of either of the announced judges are ineligible to apply.
+The complete list of previous IAMA Composer-Judges and Winners is here.

 Each triennium, Sigma Alpha Iota Philanthropies, Inc. specifies the particular combination of instruments and/or voices for which entries must be written, and the length of the work.
 Recent competitions have called for: